 Success in organic chemistry requires a strong foundation and understanding of the basics.
-That’s why this video series is designed to teach you these very foundation topics touched on in general chemistry.
+That's why this video series is designed to teach you these very foundation topics that were touched on in general chemistry.

 Confused by those sticks and lines masquerading as molecules?
-You’ll learn how to identify molecules when written in line structure.
-I’ll also cover molecules containing oxygen bonds, nitrogen, and more.
+In this video, you’ll learn how to identify molecules when written in line structure.
+I'll also cover molecules containing oxygen bonds, nitrogen, and more.

 Carbon must have 4 bonds.
-This ability of binding 4 different atoms for a 3-D structure makes it unique to organic compounds.
-Sp3 hybridization for carbon and other atoms, geometry and bond angle.
+This ability of binding 4 different atoms for a 3-D structure is unique to organic compounds.
+For more on sp3 hybridization for carbon and other atoms, geometry and bond angle, see my video below.

 sp2 and sp hybrids give organic compounds unique shapes and reacting abilities.
 This video breaks down sp2 hybridization and sp fused orbitals using carbon and other atoms to help you understand hybrids, geometry, and bond angles.

 Formal charge calculations are taught as a complicated and confusing process.
-This detailed written tutorial will teach you my quick shortcut followed by lots of practice questions. (video below included in this tutorial)
+This detailed written tutorial will teach you my quick shortcut and is followed by lots of practice questions.
+(Video below included in this tutorial.)

 Simply calculate which atom carries charge.
 Later, you’ll be using FC to identify reactive intermediates and reaction patterns.
 So let's get it mastered now!

 Video 5- Lewis Structure for Organic Chemistry Molecules